johnnovak/johnnovak.site/blog/_posts/2013-10-02-jekyll-tutorial.md

 title and date.

 Now here's the catch: I'm using [tags](#) to sort my posts into different categories and it would be nice if a user could select a specific tag and get a listing of all blogs with this tag.
 Fairly basic stuff -- for a dynamic blogging engine.
-Now, Jekyll supports tags out of the box, but has, at this time, no function to generate a page for each tag.
+Now, [Jekyll][^jekyll] supports tags out of the box, but has, at this time, no function to generate a page for each tag.
 So, everytime we introduce a new tag, we'd need to [create a archives page](#) for this tag to loop over the posts.
 Which, in my opinion, makes Jekyll's tags feature pretty useless.

 Plugins would of course solve this problem.
 But remember my self-imposed constraint mentioned in Part 1?
 Pure vanilla [Jekyll](#) running on